+Parking

-Parking The map shows that there is already a significant amount of asphalt-covered land (red ovals) by the Church, Library, Old Town Hall, and Town Garage.
+The map shows that there is already a significant amount of asphalt-covered land (red ovals) by the Church, Library, Old Town Hall, and Town Garage.
 The HDC favors keeping the existing green spaces and not expanding existing parking lots or adding more lots.

-Discussed at the April 17 HDC meeting: Library Trustees would like to extend the paved parking lot by the library in 2019.
-Library Director monitors the parking area by her office and says it often fills up.
+- Library Trustees would like to extend the paved parking lot by the library in 2019. - Library Director monitors the parking area by her office and says it often fills up.
 She does not monitor the Meetinghouse lot.

-Library Trustee Peter Welch does not favor signage to let patrons, who don't mind walking, know they can use the Meetinghouse lot. o The HDC requests that the totality of this plan first be developed before a decision is made on parking.
-The most intense parking in the old town center occurs in the fall when recreational soccer is active.
+- Library Trustee Peter Welch does not favor signage to let patrons, who don't mind walking, know they can use the Meetinghouse lot. - The HDC requests that the totality of this plan first be developed before a decision is made on parking. - The most intense parking in the old town center occurs in the fall when recreational soccer is active.
 A hundred or more people come to the games and practices and park in the parking areas or along Nimble Hill Road by the Old Town Hall, Old Parsonage, Old Stone School, and Library.
 The HDC favors widening the shoulder(s) along the road using gravel so cars can more easily park on a level surface.
-When events are not occurring the wider shoulders will make it safer for pedestrians, dogs, kids, etc. Discussed at the April 17 HDC meeting: Chris Cross discussed alternatives to gravel, which involved concrete with holes for grass to grow and fill in, for leveling the road shoulders for more parking.
-Peter Welch was concerned about maintenance, and Ted Connors about maintenance and cost.
-If more parking is needed, the HDC favors adding more gravel to the circular driveway that surrounds the Old Stone School and leveling it so cars can park around it.
-Discussed at the April 17 HDC meeting: Chris Cross discussed adding several small micro-lots around the whole area that could each accommodate only a couple of vehicles.
-Ted Connors was concerned about cost and maintenance.
-The large rocks by the Old Town Hall keep vehicles off the grassy area.
+When events are not occurring the wider shoulders will make it safer for pedestrians, dogs, kids, etc.

+- Chris Cross discussed alternatives to gravel, which involved concrete with holes for grass to grow and fill in, for leveling the road shoulders for more parking.
+Peter Welch was concerned about maintenance, and Ted Connors about maintenance and cost. - If more parking is needed, the HDC favors adding more gravel to the circular driveway that surrounds the Old Stone School and leveling it so cars can park around it.

+- Chris Cross discussed adding several small micro-lots around the whole area that could each accommodate only a couple of vehicles.
+Ted Connors was concerned about cost and maintenance. - The large rocks by the Old Town Hall keep vehicles off the grassy area.
 More rocks should be added so cars do not pull right up to the right wall of the Old Town Hall to park on the grass there.

+Lighting
-Lighting A "Main Street" concept is intriguing for the section of Nimble Hill Road in the Historic District (e.g., the Old Parade).
-The roadway could be lined with historic lights to add ambience and light the way for evening events.

-• The lighting should be consistent across the various parking lots and roadway to provide the same "look and feel" no matter where you are.
+- A "Main Street" concept is intriguing for the section of Nimble Hill Road in the Historic District (e.g., the Old Parade).
+The roadway could be lined with historic lights to add ambience and light the way for evening events. - The lighting should be consistent across the various parking lots and roadway to provide the same "look and feel" no matter where you are.

-o The Library proposal to add two additional lights on their walkway was approved, the new lights are to match the existing ones.
+The Library proposal to add two additional lights on their walkway was approved, the new lights are to match the existing ones.